s7minhas/victimization/notes/sample.md

 ### country inclusion rules:

-- country must be in africa
+- country must be in africa ... many of our IVs only exist for africa
 - country must have at least three years of conflict
 - and testing out a few variants of median number of actors during conflict period criteria
   - no restriction